-From a microbiological point of view, the medicinal product should be used immediately, unless reconstitution and dilution have taken place in controlled and validated aseptic conditions.
-If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and must not exceed those above.
+From a microbiological point of view, the medicinal product should be used immediately.
+If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 2 to 8°C, unless reconstitution/dilution has taken place in controlled and validated aseptic conditions.